 Bodybuilding

-My Fitness Journey - Disatisfaction in Action
+My Fitness Journey - Dissatisfaction in Action

 I got interested in fitness in the late 70s.
 I don’t recall a specific event that was the catalyst.
 I know seeing Sylvester Stallone in Rocky when it first came out, was one trigger.
 It made me aware of something that I had not realized as a child growing up; that to excel at anything in life would take a great deal of commitment, focus, energy, passion and faith…and that to be really great at anything would take a lot of hard work.